-Usually, the public HCS funds the care package, with the ultimate responsibility for general and palliative care lying with the GPs.
+Usually, the public HCS funds the care package, the ultimate responsible for general and palliative care being the GPs.
 However, the responsibility for ventilator malfunction depends on the respiratory teams.
-Moreover, the outreach nurses' care availability is unstructured and varies from region to region.
+Moreover, the outreach nurses care availability is unstructured and varies from region to region.